mkishi1221/create_names_v2/README.md

 1. Name has changed from "combine_words" to "make_names"

 2. functions "combine_1_word", "combine_2_words", "combine_3_words" added.
     a.
-These functions are used based on the length of the Name Style or how many keywords are used (ie. if Name Style has 2 keywords, "combine_2_words" is used)
+These functions are used based on the length of the Algorithm or how many keywords are used (ie. if Algorithm has 2 keywords, "combine_2_words" is used)
     b.
 The

 3. "name_key" is the list of keywords used.
 This will become the key for each name list in the final dict output.